 |Psycho-dad from hell shit.||Anything he says or does.|

 No matter how hard we tried to be the typical rebellious brats, I realize that my brother and I became more and more like our father every day.
 As I struggle to build my career, I remember that it’s my psycho-dad from hell who taught me hard work and tough love pays off.
 Thank you for giving my name.
-Thank you for speeding down the freeway to the hospital because I decided to come a month early.
+Thank you for speeding down the freeway to the hospital because I decided to come out a month early.
 Thank you for teaching me that being a black man in this world is a challenge and not impossible.
 Thank you for showing me different perspectives on life, philosophy, religion, and politics.
 Thank you for teaching me the difference between right and wrong isn’t always black and white.
-Thank you for leaving my naked oiled up baby body in the sun because you thought that light-skinned child might not actually be your kid. ←This really happened.
+Thank you for leaving my naked oiled up baby body in the sun because you thought that light-skinned child might not actually be your kid, and my mom had an affair with her doctor and miraculously conceived a baby in less than three months. ←This really happened.
 Today, you are recognized, but every day you are honored.